amolenaar/gradle-fitnesse-classpath-builder/README.md

 # Simple class path generation for FitNesse

 FitNesse is a well known tool for software acceptance testing.
-One of the harder things to do is execute your application from FitNesse.
-For this, at least in the case of Java/JVM applications, you'll need to tell FitNesse where the libraries and folders are that make up your application class path.

-Since we're used to tools like Gradle, that do all the dependency resolution just fine, it's a hassle to keep dependencies up to date manually.
+If you're using Gradle as your build tool of choice, it would be great to use Gradle to provide FitNesse a classpath for executing the acceptance tests.
+One way of doing so is to start FitNesse (preferable with a Gradle task) and use the [FitNesse Gradle classpath](http://github.com/kukido/fitnesse-gradle-classpath) plugin.

+In this blog I'll show another way to achieve the same result by generating a wiki page, which can be included in your test suite.

 The FitNesse wiki uses a simple file structure to store its page content.
 The directory name resembles the page name, the wiki markup is stored in a file named `content.txt` and metadata is stored in a file `properties.xml`.
 The approach we take is that we create a new page with class path directives.
 There's no need to consider the properties file, since it has some sensible defaults.
 All the page will contain lines formatted like `!path some/archive.jar`.

-In Groovy code this looks like:
+Let's start with the task:

 ```
 class WriteFitNesseClasspath extends DefaultTask {